I am Glenn Adrian Cruz, 32 years of age. I am currently suffering from Crohn’s disease, and I am in need of your help.

 And so I ask for your help.
 The medicine alone costs roughly just below $1000 (Php50,000 at the very least) for a month’s dose of the medicine, and that still does not cover other hospital procedures and laboratory tests.
 The medicine needs to be administered twice in a month for at least one year, depending on how my body responds to the medicine as advised by the doctor.

 Thank you so much for taking the time to read.
-Your donations would be greatly appreciated.
+If God has moved you to donate, it would be greatly appreciated.
+Please also keep me in your prayers.
+Thank you, and God bless.